 The Malden Satellite is located at Malden High School, 77 Salem Street, Malden.
-Established in the fall of 2009, the Malden Satellite offers introductory and college-level courses in the evening during the fall and spring semesters.
+Established in the fall of 2009, the Malden Satellite offers introductory and collegelevel courses in the day and evening during the fall and spring semesters.
 Placement testing, advising and registration for these courses are conducted on the BHCC Charlestown Campus.
 Refer to the current course schedule for a list of courses.
 Malden High School is accessible from the Orange Line, Malden Center transit station.

-South End Satellite - Pathway Technology Campus
+South End Satellite - Pathway Technology Campus at Villa Victoria

-Bunker Hill Community College maintains the Pathway Technology Campus (PTC), a satellite campus that operates in partnership with IBA - Inquilinos Boricuas en Acción.
+Bunker Hill Community College maintains the Pathway Technology Campus (PTC) at Villa Victoria, a satellite campus that operates in partnership with IBA - Inquilinos Boricuas en Acción.
 PTC is located at 405 Shawmut Avenue in the South End of Boston.
 PTC is a nationally replicable model of a local community college (BHCC) working hand-in-hand with a community-based organization (IBA) to establish a college campus directly in the heart of an affordable-housing community.
 PTC provides residents of the South End and Lower Roxbury with the opportunity to complete their GED, take adult education (ESL, Basic English and Math) classes, and to enroll in college-level classes.
 Free child care services and training in life skills and job readiness are also available.
-Prior to the beginning of each semester, the Satellite offers a range of student services including academic support, case management, financial aid assistance, academic advising, and admissions and enrollment information.
+Prior to the beginning of each semester and throughout the year, the Satellite offers a range of student services including academic support, case management, financial aid assistance, academic advising, and admissions and enrollment information.
 The Satellite recently expanded to a second location serving South End and Lower Roxbury residents ages 16-24 who need their GED, life skills, and job readiness training.
+For more information about this satellite, please call 617-228-2102.

-Admissions and Registration
+Admissions